Common toad

-The common toad, European toad, or in Anglophone parts of Europe, simply the toad (Bufo bufo, from Latin bufo "toad"), is a toad found throughout most of Europe (with the exception of Ireland, Iceland, parts of Scandinavia, and some Mediterranean islands), in the western part of North Asia, and in a small portion of Northwest Africa.
-It is one of a group of closely related animals that are descended from a common ancestral line of toads and which form a species complex.
-The toad is an inconspicuous animal as it usually lies hidden during the day.
-It becomes active at dusk and spends the night hunting for the invertebrates on which it feeds.
-It moves with a slow, ungainly walk or short jumps, and has greyish-brown skin covered with wart-like lumps.
+The common toad, also known as European toad or simply the toad in Anglophone parts of Europe (Bufo bufo, from Latin bufo "toad"), is a toad found throughout most of Europe (excluding Iceland, Ireland, parts of Scandinavia, and some Mediterranean islands), western North Asia and a small part of Northwest Africa.
+It belongs to a group of closely related species descended from a common ancestral line of toads and forming a species complex.
+The toad is an inconspicuous animal, usually lying hidden during the day.
+It becomes active at dusk, hunting the invertebrates on which it feeds at night.
+It moves with a slow, ungainly walk or by jumping short distances, and has greyish-brown skin covered with wart-like lumps.

-Although toads are usually solitary animals, in the breeding season, large numbers of toads converge on certain breeding ponds, where the males compete to mate with the females.
-Eggs are laid in gelatinous strings in the water and later hatch out into tadpoles.
-After several months of growth and development, these sprout limbs and undergo metamorphosis into tiny toads.
-The juveniles emerge from the water and remain largely terrestrial for the rest of their lives.
+Although toads are usually solitary animals, large numbers of them converge on certain breeding ponds during the breeding season, where the males compete to mate with the females.
+The females lay their eggs in gelatinous strings in the water, which later hatch into tadpoles.
+After several months of growth and development, the tadpoles sprout limbs and undergo metamorphosis to become tiny toads.
+The juveniles then leave the water and remain largely terrestrial for the rest of their lives.

-The common toad seems to be in decline in part of its range, but overall is listed as being of "least concern" in the IUCN Red List of Threatened Species.
-It is threatened by habitat loss, especially by drainage of its breeding sites, and some toads get killed on the roads as they make their annual migrations.
-It has long been associated in popular culture and literature with witchcraft.
+The common toad appears to be in decline in some areas, but is currently classified as being of "least concern" on the IUCN Red List of Threatened Species.
+It is under threat due to habitat loss, particularly the drainage of its breeding grounds, and some toads are killed on roads during their annual migrations.
+The toad has long been associated with witchcraft in popular culture and literature.